Germey/LaravelGeetest/README.md

 Germey\Geetest\GeetestServiceProvider::class
 ```

-And you can register the Geetest Facade in the `aliases` of `config/app.php` if you want.
+And you can register the Geetest Facade in the `aliases` of `config/app.php` .

 ```php
 'Geetest' => Germey\Geetest\Geetest::class